The Best Farmers Market in Every State

 Here, vendors and chefs not only teach New Orleans cooking traditions, they even show visitors how to cook alligator.
-The market moves from location to location, depending on the day, so check out the website for details to figure out which method is best for you.
+The market currently offers drive-through, home delivery and limited walk-up options, so check out the website for details to figure out which method is best for you.

 South Portland Farmers Market

 South Portland, Maine

 Maine means seafood, and there’s an abundance of it at this farmers market, what with seafood cakes, soups and chowders on display.
 But the market also features locally grown vegetables, meats, cheeses, eggs and gluten-free foodstuffs.
 The market also sells seedlings, so visitors can start their own gardens.